 - Any witnesses

 - Any members of the public or press.

 A Hearing Panel may also dispense with or vary any requirement of the Hearing Rules, other than those set by the 2000 Act, where it appears to the Hearing Panel it would be fair and just to do so.

 Relevancy of Evidence at Hearings

-The Standards Commission has produced Guidance on the Relevancy of Evidence at Hearings, which can be found here.
+The Standards Commission has produced Guidance on the Relevancy of Evidence at Hearings.
 This guidance may be of assistance if you have been asked to appear before a Hearing Panel either as the Respondent or as a witness.

 Section 19 of the Ethical Standards in Public Life etc. (Scotland) Act 2000 obliges the Standards Commission to impose a sanction if a Hearing Panel has found there has been a contravention of a Code of Conduct at a Hearing.
 The sanctions available to the Hearing Panel are to censure, suspend or disqualify the Respondent.
 A policy outlining the factors the Hearing Panel will consider when making a decision on the sanction to be imposed can be found in our Application of Sanctions Policy, which is available to download as a pdf and is also in the table below.

 If you have any questions about the procedures to be followed at a Hearing, please do not hesitate to contact us.

 The Standards Commission understands that being the subject of a Hearing can be daunting, particularly for Respondents who are not represented.
 It has, therefore, produced Guidance on Hearings for Respondents who are not represented.
 This is intended to assist them in understanding the format of the Hearing and how it will be conducted.
 This Guidance can be found in our Guidance on Hearings for Unrepresented Respondents, which is available to download as a pdf and is also in the table below.